NANDINI3112/kuku-fm-assignment/Backend/README.md

 - **API Request Failures**: Check the server logs for error messages and ensure the backend server is running.
 - **Environment Variables**: Ensure all required environment variables are set correctly.

-## Contributing

-Contributions are welcome!
-Please follow these steps to contribute:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature-branch`).
-3. Make your changes and commit them (`git commit -m 'Add new feature'`).
-4. Push to the branch (`git push origin feature-branch`).
-5. Create a pull request.